 - Design high-end graphics and use images that match the quality of the rest of your content, again, so readers trust your content.

 - Don’t allow shameless self-promotion throughout your advertorials, save it for the end when necessary.

-Because of the FTC’s advertorial design guidelines, advertorials strike fear into the hearts of many.
+Because of the advertorial design guidelines that were created in 2015 via the FTC’s Native Advertising: A Guide for Businesses advertorials strike fear into the hearts of many.
 It’s no wonder after some of the high profile mistakes that other publishers made.
 Indeed, when done incorrectly, advertorials can damage your brand and cost you the trust of your audience and your sponsors.